The Rig (TV series): Development

 David Macpherson first came up with the idea for the series in 2018, based in part on the stories his father told him about working in the oil and gas industry.
 He sent a one-page pitch to producer Derek Wax, and began writing it in December 2018.
 In November 2020, it was announced that Amazon had greenlit The Rig.
 The series is written and created by David Macpherson, and directed and executive produced by John Strickland.
 Derek Wax also executive produces, while Suzanne Reid produces.
 Wax's company Wild Mercury Productions produces the series.
-On 22 February 2023, Amazon renewed the series for a second season.
+On 22 February 2023, Amazon renewed it for a second series.

 Writing

 Work started on the series' scripts in December 2018.
 Meg Salter and Matthew Jacobs Morgan serve as writers.

 Casting

 In mid-March 2021, Emily Hampshire, Martin Compston, and Mark Bonnar were cast in key roles.
 The next day, Iain Glen, Rochenda Sandall, Owen Teale, Richard Pepple, Calvin Demba, Emun Elliott, Abraham Popoola, Stuart McQuarrie, and Molly Vevers were cast.
 Kelly Valentine-Hendry serves as the casting director for the series.